 Regular Decision Applicants and Admitted Students

-If you've continued to work hard and challenge yourself, admissions officers will see you're serious and you perform well even when no one is watching.
+If you had a significantly lighter course load or let your grades slip, it's unlikely that a school will change their mind about admitting you.
+If you continued to work hard and challenge yourself, admissions officers will see you're serious and you perform well, even when no one is watching.